pierzgal/disprr/README.md

 ## Recent/release notes

 The package is still under development (ver.
 0.1.0 - alpha) and may contain bugs.
-It also lacks a complete documentation.
+Currently, it is just a set of functions.
+The package also lacks a complete documentation.